Cardinal, nine other defendants, await verdicts at Vatican trial

 Torzi also fleeced the Vatican, according to prosecutors who have charged both men with fraud, corruption and embezzlement.

-Under a cloud of embarrassment, the Vatican sold the building last year, taking an estimated loss of about €140 million (RM713.5 million).
+Under a cloud of embarrassment, the Vatican sold the building last year, taking an estimated loss of about €140 million (RM713 million).

 Becciu, who was fired by Pope Francis from his second job in 2020 for alleged nepotism but who remains a cardinal, has also been accused on charges related to tangential parts of the investigation.